flowingis/Idephix/docs/configuration.rst

 you need to specify id by using ``-c`` option with Idephix CLI.

-The file **must** return an instace of ``\Idephix\Config``, which lets you configure the targets and the preferred ssh client.
+The file **must** return an instace of ``\Idephix\Config``, which lets you configure the environments and the preferred ssh client.

 Idephix uses 3 main configuration elements:

-- targets
+- environments
 - sshClient
 - extensions

-None of them are mandatory, you'll need targets and sshClient only to execute remote tasks and extensions only if you want to register some extension.
+None of them are mandatory, you'll need environments (at least one) and sshClient only to execute remote tasks and extensions only if you want to register some extension.

-This example of ``idxrc.php`` file will give you and idea of how define targets, ssh clients and extensions:
+This example of ``idxrc.php`` file will give you and idea of how define environments, ssh clients and extensions:

 ::

     <?php

-    $targets = array(
+    $environments = array(
         'prod' => array(
             'hosts' => array('127.0.0.1', '33.33.33.10'),
             'ssh_params' => array(